 This easy and inexpensive raised planter stand is a great solution for a variety of garden issues.

-It’s a great option for keeping your garden organized, and if you don’t want to plant directly on the ground so as to keep critters away from your produce.
-It’s easier on your back when watering or tending your plants.
-This design also allows you to attach trellising.
+Raised planter stand is a great option for keeping your garden organized, and if you don’t want to plant directly on the ground so as to keep critters away from your produce.

 What would you be planting on your own raised planter stand?